Successful Art Careers Require Self-promotion

 There is no escaping that successful art careers require recognition.
 Effectively marketing your art means utilizing every available resource to help spread the word about you and your work.

-With the right attitude, or attitude adjustment, and the willingness to do a few things that will help you market your career, you can give yourself more opportunities build awareness for your work.
+With the right attitude, or attitude adjustment, and the willingness to do a few things that will help you market your career, you can give yourself more opportunities to build awareness for your work.